Project between SzM and Schüco International KG

 Double or triple glazed windows, insulating mats, and sand-filled profiles are among the classic passive methods for noise protection.
 Each of these methods brings with it a crucial disadvantage – the use of this extra material increases the weight.
 Since in facade engineering it is a requirement to build light facades, such weight increases can oftentimes not be tolerated.

 A new approach was more closely examined in the framework of this project.
 Several actuators distributed on the structure produce vibrations that are inverted to the unwanted vibrations in the facade, such that they cancel each other out.
 In conjunction with an appropriate control system, broadband noise radiation can be reduced.
-The applied principle here is referred to as Active Structural Acoustic Control (ASAC) by the scientific community.
+The applied principle here is referred to as by the scientific community.
+Active Structural Acoustic Control (ASAC)